class Reference

 When given a String, it parses the URL-encoded path, query, and fragment components

-and unescapes them for internal storage.
-When given a class Protocol::URL::Relative, it converts the
+and preserves the path as a class Protocol::URL::Path.
+When given a class Protocol::URL::Relative, it preserves the

 Example: Coerce a string with path, query, and fragment.